Your part.

 Standard notation

 Sight-readers in the band?
-Export the chart as a PDF or PNG.
+Export the chart as an image — one clean PNG per bar.
 Drop it in the setlist doc or print it for the rehearsal binder.
 Notation that matches the audio.

 The loop